Lazerbeak12345/oneChunkMan/README.md

 ## About the version numbers

-Right now, v4 is most likely to be what is implimented, as it's easier to use than v2, it's simpler than v3, yet _much_ faster than v1 (when using tapes for memory).
+Right now, v5 is most likely to be what is implimented

+- it's easier to use than all previous versions
+- It's simpler than v3 and v4
+- It's faster than all previous versions

 It's safe to assume that each major version offers little to no binary compatibility with the previous versions unless otherwise noted.